inspektor-gadget/kubecon-na-2024/hands-on.md

 Your task is to fix the `/* TODO: Add code for adding these new values to the map */` in the gadget.

-Check our official documentation for further information about [running](https://www.inspektor-gadget.io/docs/latest/reference/run) gadgets in Kubernetes.
+Check the official documentation if you want to know more about [running](https://www.inspektor-gadget.io/docs/latest/reference/run) gadgets in Kubernetes.

-## Solution
+## Solution: Completing the gadget

 For the solution, you should have considered two cases when storing the statistics in the map: